jzuhone/cluster_merger_catalog/source/index.rst

     <script src="http://code.jquery.com/jquery-1.11.3.min.js"></script>
     <script>$('#dLabelLocalToc').addClass('hidden');</script>

-Binary Cluster Merger Catalog
+Galaxy Cluster Merger Catalog
 =============================

-Welcome to the Binary Cluster Merger Catalog!
+Welcome to the Galaxy Cluster Merger Catalog!

 This catalog provides data from a number of simulations of galaxy cluster mergers.
 Specifically, for each simulation you will find projections of simulated observable quantities related to galaxy